-- (a) Upon adoption of this article, it shall be unlawful for owner(s) of certain residential rental property located within New Haven to operate/rent such property without obtaining a residential rental property license, subject to the exemptions set forth in section 17-73 herein.
-This section shall apply to the following residential rental property classifications: - (1) Owner-occupied dwellings containing three (3) or more residential rental units; - (2) Non-owner occupied dwellings containing two (2) or more residential rental units; and - (3) Non-owner occupied dwellings located at mixed-use residential rental properties. - (b) Renting/operating residential rental property without a license to do so constitutes a violation of this article and is subject to the penalties set forth in section 17-84 herein. - (c) Upon the enactment of related ordinances as found in Chapter 17, Article XIII of the City's Code of Ordinances, all property owners of the above described residential rental property classifications are required to obtain a residential rental license in order to operate/rent such property.
-Application materials can be obtained online or at Livable City Initiative.
-If the property is exempt from the requirements of this ordinance, the property owner shall submit evidence as to the appropriate exemption to the City's Livable City Initiative Bureau..

-Acceptable forms of evidence to satisfy the above-mentioned exemption include, but are not limited to, a current utility bill (not to include water, water pollution control or tax bill) and a government issued photo identification, which includes date of birth, expiration date and signature.

-- (d) In order to obtain a residential rental property license, the property owner or his/her agent must submit an application containing the following information concerning each residential rental property that he/she owns in New Haven: - (1) the owner(s) name, address (No P.O.
-Box), telephone number(s), and email address; - (2) The name, address (No P.O.
-Box), telephone number(s), and email address of the owner's agent, if applicable; - (3) Address of the residential rental property and the number of residential rental units in it; - (4) Whether the owner resides in the residential rental property; and - (5) The number of section 8 rental units administered by the Housing Authority of New Haven in the residential rental property, if any. - (e) The property owner or his/her agent must certify to the accuracy of the information that he/she provides in the residential rental property license application with penalty for false representation(s). - (f) The residential rental property owner or his/her agent must submit the completed residential rental application to the City of New Haven, personally or by mail to Livable City Initiative, 165 Church Street, 3rd floor, New Haven, CT 06510 within the deadline specified in the notice of the licensing requirement.
+- (a) Upon adoption of this article, it shall be unlawful for owner(s) of certain residential rental property located within New Haven to operate/rent such property without obtaining a Type I, Type II, or Type III residential rental property license, subject to the exemptions set forth in Sec.
+17-73 herein this section shall apply to the following residential rental property classifications: - (1) Owner-occupied dwellings containing three (3) or more residential rental units; - (2) Non-owner occupied dwellings containing two (2) or more residential rental units; and - (3) Non-owner occupied dwellings located at mixed-use residential rental properties. - (b) Renting/operating residential rental property without a license to do so constitutes a violation of this article and is subject to the penalties set forth in Section 17-84 herein. - (c) Upon the enactment of related ordinances as found in Chapter 17, Article XIII of the City's Code of Ordinances, all property owners of the above described residential rental property classifications are required to obtain a residential rental license in order to operate/rent such property.
+Application materials can be obtained online or at the office of the Livable City Initiative.
+If the property is exempt from the requirements of this ordinance, the property owner shall submit evidence as to the appropriate exemption to the City's Livable City Initiative Bureau.
+Acceptable forms of evidence to satisfy the above-mentioned exemption include, but are not limited to, a current utility bill (not to include water, water pollution control or tax bill) and a government issued photo identification, which includes date of birth, expiration date and signature. - (d) In order to obtain a residential rental property license, the property owner or his/her agent must submit an application containing the following information concerning each residential rental property that he/she owns in New Haven: - (1) The name, address (No PO Box), telephone number(s), and email address for each owner of record; if the Owner is not an individual, the application must list the names, addresses, telephone numbers, and email addresses of each member or partner of the owner entity as well as the name, address, telephone number, and email for the agent or property management company authorized to act on behalf of the owner or owner entity, as applicable. - (2) Address of the residential rental property and the number of residential rental units in it; - (3) Whether the owner resides in the residential rental property; and - (4) The number of Section 8 rental units administered by the Housing Authority of New Haven in the residential rental property, if any. - (e) The property owner or his/her agent must certify to the accuracy of the information that he/she provides in the residential rental property license application with penalty for false representation(s) as set forth in Sec.
+17-84 below. - (f) The residential rental property owner or his/her agent must submit the completed residential rental application to the City of New Haven, personally or by mail to Livable City Initiative, 165 Church Street, 3rd floor, New Haven, Connecticut 06510 within the deadline specified in the notice of the licensing requirement.
 The completed application may be submitted through electronic means, when available. - (g) The residential rental property owner or his/her agent must inform the Livable City Initiative of any change concerning the information contained in the residential rental property application within thirty (30) days of such change.